 Carpenters work with different types of wood, tools and hardware to build and repair furniture and structures.
 This career is most suitable for individuals who enjoy working with their hands.
-There are various routes to getting the training need to become a carpenter.
+There are various routes to obtaining the necessary training to become a carpenter.
 Individuals can enroll in a college or trade school to earn a diploma, certificate or degree.
 They can also receive on-the-job training or participate in a formal apprenticeship program.
 All of these routes provide hands-on instruction in performing common job duties.

-|Required Education||Formal postsecondary program, on-the-job training or apprenticeship|
+|Required Education||Formal post-secondary program, on-the-job training or apprenticeship|

 Source: *U.S. Bureau of Labor Statistics